Dear families and friends,

 B. On Early Release Days we will provide coverage for your child from their school dismissal time, until 6:00 PM, if it is a day on which they normally attend the program.
 There is no additional charge for the extra hours that your child will be attending the program.

 A. All Community Education Programs including Before-School Care, After-School Care, are CANCELED on “SNOW DAYS” and for other system-wide emergencies.
 There will be NO Community Education Programs when school has been canceled.
-If Kindergarten is canceled in Sharon, there will be no Kindergarten After-School Care.

 B. Because some of our Enrichment Programs are held in locations other than school, Enrichment classes may still be held.
 Check the Community Education website to find out if class is held.